 Spread of venous insufficiency

-Venous insufficiency is relatively common and is more common in the developed world.
-Approximately 40 % of the adult population suffers from some venous insufficiency and about 5 % of the population suffers from chronic venous insufficiency is found in about 2–5 % of the population.
+Venous insufficiency is relatively common, especially in the developed world.
+Approximately 40% of the adult population suffers from some form of venous insufficiency.
+About 5% of the population suffers from chronic venous insufficiency, which is found in about 2–5 % of the population.
 The condition is more common in women.
-Peak incidence in women is between 40–49 years and in men around 70–79 years.
+The peak incidence in women is between the ages of 40–49 years, and around the age of 70–79 years in men.

 The elderly are at a greater risk of developing venous insufficiency.
-There is also increased risk with a history of deep vein thrombosis, sedentary lifestyle, smoking, obesity, or occupations involving prolonged standing with minimal ambulation.
+The risk is increased in individuals with a history of deep vein thrombosis, sedentary lifestyle, smoking, obesity, or occupations involving prolonged standing with minimal ambulation.

 Etiology of Chronic Venous Insufficiency

-Venous insufficiency may result from a variety of conditions including congenitally, via wear and tear, or by the formation of thrombi.
-Most superficial venous insufficiency is the result of a valvular condition of the great saphenous vein which passes through the medial thigh and leg.
+Venous insufficiency may result from a variety of conditions including congenital factors, via wear and tear, or via formation of thrombi.
+Most superficial venous insufficiency is attributed to valvular conditions of the great saphenous vein, which traverses the medial thigh and leg.
 The valves near the saphenofemoral junction are especially susceptible to reflux.
 Weak valves can fail spontaneously while normal valves weaken with excess standing, thrombosis, or trauma.
-Deep vein insufficiency is the result of deep vein thrombosis.
+Deep vein insufficiency results from deep vein thrombosis.

 Pathology and Pathophysiology of Chronic Venous Insufficiency

-There are three sets of veins in the legs:
+There are 3 sets of veins in the legs:

-- The superficial veins (great saphenous veins [media], small saphenous veins [lateral], etc.)
+- Superficial veins (for e.g., great saphenous veins (media) and small saphenous veins (lateral))

-- The deep veins (from inferior to superior: anterior and posterior tibial veins, peroneal vein, poplitel vein, deep and superficial femoral veins, and finally the iliac vein the feeds into the inferior veina cava
+- Deep veins (from inferior to superior: anterior and posterior tibial veins, peroneal vein, popliteal vein, deep and superficial femoral veins, and the iliac vein that feeds into the inferior vena cava)

 - Communicating veins that connect the deep and superficial systems

-In a healthy person blood flows inferiorly to superiorly in an antegrade fashion.
-Flaps of tissue in the veins act as valves that prevent the blood from flowing backwards.
-The leg and thigh muscles act like pumps when they contract, propelling the blood inward and upward.
+In a healthy person, blood flows inferiorly to superiorly in an antegrade fashion.
+Flaps of tissue in the veins act as valves that prevent retrograde flow of blood.
+The leg and thigh muscles act like a pump when they contract, propelling the blood inward and upward.